Our Community

 We are a community of cloistered Dominican nuns with Solemn Vows, Papal Enclosure and devotion to the adoration of the Blessed Sacrament.
 Following the Rule of Saint Augustine and the Constitutions of the Nuns of the Order of Preachers, we live a hidden sacrificial life of faith, adoration, and charity at the heart of the Dominican Order, associated with the "holy preaching" of the Order by our lives of prayer and penance.

-Founded in 1947 from the Dominican Monastery of Our Lady of the Rosary, Summit, New Jersey, our community now numbers 25, including two novices and two postulants.
+Founded in 1947 from the Dominican Monastery of Our Lady of the Rosary, Summit, New Jersey, our community now numbers 21, including two novices and one postulant.
 We also have several aspirants and ask that you keep them in your prayers.

 During 2022, our community celebrated seventy-five years of Dominican monastic life.
-You can find pictures and stories collected for the jubilee year here:
+You can find pictures and stories collected for the jubilee year by clicking below.

 Our History